-- The temperature is a constant 14°C (58°F)
+- The temperature is a constant 14°C (58°F).

-- Suitable footwear should be worn.
+- Sensible footwear should be worn.

 - There are no toilet facilities inside the caves.
-There is a designated WC for wheelchair users in the visitor centre with right hand transfer.

 - Head protection helmets are not required in the caves but are available for visually impaired visitors.

 - Parts of the tour include sections where the guide encourages visitors to look at the formations and some replica artefacts.
 A tactile box is available for people with visual impairments.
 If this is required, please make our ticket desk staff aware and they can organise for someone to have the box ready for when your tour is over.